astorDev/nist/errors/101/index.md

 ## Utilizing Problem Details

-Since .NET 7 we Microsoft provided an standard and reusable error model they call `ProblemDetails`.
-We can add it in our application by adding just the line below:
+Since .NET 7 Microsoft provided a standard and reusable error model they call `ProblemDetails`.
+We can add it to our application by adding just the line below:

 ```cs
 builder.Services.AddProblemDetails();